-Manage the actual and potential adverse effects of changing land use from low to higher intensity rural land use by:
+Manage the actual and potential adverse effects of changing land use from low to higher intensity rural land use primary production land use by:

-- (a) controlling rural land use change that is greater than 4ha and associated diffuse discharge where there is a risk the diffuse discharges of nitrogen, phosphorus, sediment or Escherichia coli may increase, and - (b) only granting resource consent for such a change in land use when, in accordance with Policy P75, the diffuse discharge of nitrogen, phosphorus, sediment and Escherichia coli of the more intensive activity is demonstrated to be the same or less than the activities being replaced.
+- (a) controlling rural-primary production land use change that is greater than 45ha and associated diffuse discharge where there is a risk the diffuse discharges of nitrogen, phosphorus, sediment or Escherichia coli may increase, and - (b) only granting resource consent for such a change in land use when, in accordance with Policy P75, the diffuse discharge of nitrogen, phosphorus, sediment and Escherichia coli of the more intensive activity is demonstrated to be the same or less than the activities being replaced.

-SFW Policy P.P25: Promoting stream shading
+Policy P.P25: Promoting stream shading riparian planting to improve aquatic ecosystem health

-Contribute to the achievement of aquatic ecosystem health by promoting the progressive shading of streams where nutrient reductions alone will be insufficient to achieve periphyton target attribute states.
+Contribute to the achievement of aquatic ecosystem health by promoting and supporting riparian planting to:

+- (a) stabilise stream banks to reduce stream bank erosion; and - (b) the progressively shadeing of streams where nutrient reductions alone will be insufficient to achieve the periphyton target attribute states.

-Policy P.P26: Achieving reductions in sediment discharges from plantation forestry
+Policy P.P26: Achieving reductions in sediment discharges from commercial plantation forestry

-Reduce discharges of sediment from plantation forestry by:
+Discharges of sediment from commercial forestry shall be managed minimised by: Reduce discharges of sediment from plantation forestry by: